rohinarora/CUDA/Week 2/readme.md

 * **Hardware and software abstractions**
 * slide 6
-* grids, blocks, kernels
+  * CUDA Driver API.
+Low level, more control
+  * CUDA Runtime API.
+Higher level; implemented on top of the driver API.
+This repo uses CUDA runtime.
+* slide 8- about cuda kernel
   * kernel is the operation that is actual code inside the nested loops
-* slide 8- about cuda kernel
+* Slide 10.
+Flow of a CUDA program
 * slide 11- first use cudaMalloc.
 Allocate memory on GPU
-* note- cudaMemcpy has *const* void* src pointer. dont want to modify src data
+  * cudaMemcpy has **const** void* src pointer. don't want to modify src data
 * slide 13.
-  * kernel is executed by the threads that reside inside a block that is part of a grid
   * Grid has blocks.
-Blocks can be 1D, 2D or 3D.
 Blocks have threads.
-These threads run the kernel
+Threads run the kernel code
+  * Blocks can be 1D, 2D or 3D.
   * Slide 13 shows 2D blocks
-  * We see here 6 blocks each with 15 threads
+  * We see here 6 blocks each with 15 threads.
+Total 90 threads
 * CUDA core is much simpler than a CPU core.
+Hence can have thousands of CUDA cores on a GPU chip
 * Thread is a software abstraction for CUDA core.
 Threads "map" on to CUDA core.
-But can have more threads than CUDA cores for a SM, with extra threads in waiting state (i think)(slide 36)
+But can have more threads than CUDA cores for a SM, with extra threads in waiting state
 * Slide 14.
 Important
   * A Kernel call creates a Grid.
   * All the blocks in the same grid contain the same number of threads.